How schools can continue to provide food for children who receive free school meals.

 Current provision for free school meals

-The latest advice to help control the spread of the virus has imposed further social distancing restrictions.
-In light of this it is now advised that children eligible for free school meals should not attend school if they are not children of key workers or have been identified as vulnerable.
+In light of government advice it is now advised that children eligible for free school meals should not attend school if they are not children of key workers or have been identified as vulnerable.
 We are aware of and grateful for local solutions that have responded very quickly to closure of schools, but as travelling must now be kept to a minimum these need to be revised.

-Our previous options have now been updated in light of changes to government advice regarding social distancing and the restriction on movements within the country.
-The options outlined below require less social interaction than previous suggestions and we now recommend that schools and local authorities consider these options.
-These are not exhaustive and there may be alternatives which you feel would work better locally however, it is vital that if you use local options you ensure appropriate social distancing measures are upheld.
+The options outlined below require less social interaction and we recommend that schools and local authorities consider them.
+These are not exhaustive and there may be alternatives which local authorities feel would work better locally however, it is vital that local authorities ensure appropriate social distancing measures are upheld.
 For instance, families should not be travelling to collect food unless this is unavoidable.

 Provision of vouchers